 Search for related documents in the Guidance Document Repository

-Food colour standards are in Division 6 of the FDR and colours that are acceptable for use as food additives in are listed in the list of permitted colouring agents.
+Colours that are acceptable for use as food additives are listed in the list of permitted colouring agents.

 Rules surrounding the use of colours include: